What is Liver Failure?

 Liver failure can be difficult to diagnose early on because it is rare and symptoms look like other illnesses.
 Lab studies and a physical exam can tell whether there is evidence of a liver problem.
 This includes signs of mental confusion (encephalopathy), levels of liver enzymes that increase very quickly, jaundice and coagulopathy (problem with blood clotting).

 If there seems to be a liver problem, the child should be seen by doctor.
 The doctor there will determine the appropriate treatment plan for the patient's cause of liver failure.
-To speak with a doctor, call St. Louis Children's Hospital at 314.454.5437 or 800.678.5437 or email us.
+To request an appointment with a doctor, call St. Louis Children's Hospital at 314.454.5437 or 800.678.5437 or email us.

 Treatment of Liver Failure